 Most light rail construction work is carried out during the day.
-Standard hours are between 7am - 6pm Monday to Friday and 8am - 12pm Saturdays, with typically no works on Sundays or public holidays.
+Standard hours are between 7:00am to 7:00pm (or 7:00am to 6:00pm 'Eat Street') Monday to Friday, and 7:00am to 6:00pm Saturdays, Sundays and Public Holidays.
 There will be occasions where work will need to occur outside these hours (for example, at night) for safety or operational reasons, which can include:

 - major road closures and work at critical intersections